-Enhanced vegetation and fire-safety efforts are critical to reducing the risk of trees, limbs and branches coming into contact with power lines in high fire-threat areas.
+Our Enhanced Vegetation Management program involves multiple steps to help further reduce the risk of trees, limbs and branches from coming into contact with power lines in high fire-threat areas.

 To maximize the safety of our customers, their neighborhoods and the surrounding community, we will:

-A. Continue to meet state vegetation and fire safety standards through our routine vegetation management work, which require clearances of 4 feet around power lines in high fire-threat areas with recommended minimum clearances of 12 feet or more at time of trim to ensure compliance year-round.
+A. Continue to meet state vegetation and fire safety standards through our routine vegetation management work, which require clearances of 4 feet around power lines in high fire-threat areas with recommended minimum clearances of 12 feet or more at time of prune to ensure compliance year-round.
 We will also remove hazardous vegetation such as dead or dying trees that pose a potential risk to the lines.

-B. Respond to the dramatically increasing wildfire threat our state faces by addressing overhanging limbs and branches directly above and around the lines.
-We will also be removing dead and dying trees as well as certain species that pose an increased potential risk of falling into power lines.
+B. Respond to the increasing wildfire threat our state faces by addressing overhanging limbs and branches directly above and around the lines.
+We will also evaluate the condition of trees that may need to be addressed if they are tall enough to strike the lines.

 Frequently asked questions